The Greyhound, Portsmouth

-The Greyhound was a public house (popularly known as "The Spotted Dog"), in High Street, Old Portsmouth, England.
-It is famous as the site of the murder of George Villiers, 1st Duke of Buckingham in 1628.
+The Greyhound was a pub (popularly known as "The Spotted Dog"), in High Street, Old Portsmouth, England.
+It is the site of the murder of George Villiers, 1st Duke of Buckingham in 1628.
 It is now a hotel.

 Architecture and conservation

 The building is timber-framed, but this is not evident from outside as it has been refronted.
 It became a private building called Buckingham House and was listed under that name in 1953.

 In letters

-The murder site was toured by the famous diarist and Royal Navy administrator Samuel Pepys in 1662.
-Pepys was accompanied by his wife Elisabeth, along with his Republican clerk Tom Hayter and wife, and the Earl of Sandwich's Puritan secretary John Creed (Pepys' Diary, 3 June).
+The murder site was toured by the diarist and Royal Navy administrator Samuel Pepys on May 2, 1661.
+Pepys was accompanied by his wife Elisabeth, along with his Republican clerk Tom Hayter and wife, and the Earl of Sandwich's Puritan secretary John Creed (Pepys' Diary, 2 May).

 Present

 The building bears a commemorative plaque to mark the assassination.